JFtechOfficial/ultimate-ambilight-setup/CONTRIBUTING.md

 ## Coding Style

+- lint your code
 - use unix line endings (not windows)
 - indent your code with TABs instead of spaces
 - use utf8 file encoding (ANSI encoding is strictly forbidden!)
-- use speaking names for variables.
+- use speaking names for variables
 - avoid code dups -> if you write similar code blocks more the 2 times -> refactoring!

 ## Pull Request Process

-1. Update the README.md with details of changes.
+1. Update the README.md with details of changes
 2. Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
-The versioning scheme we use is [SemVer](http://semver.org/).
+The versioning scheme we use is [SemVer](http://semver.org/)
 3. Reference an issue (optional).

 ## Code of Conduct